-Whether you agree with the decision we made or not, the United Kingdom will leave the European Union on 29th March 2019.
+Whether you agree with the decision we made or not, the United Kingdom will leave the European Union in March 2019.

 Much has been discussed about the UK’s future trade, sovereignty and borders, but what does this mean to ordinary Brits at home?

 And how will Brexit impact your personal finances?